-Spiders are eight-legged organisms of the order araneae and the class arachnida.
-They are well known for spinning webs and using venom (injected from fangs) to kill prey.
-Spiders will also occasionally bite humans in self-defense.
-In Massachusetts, some of the most common spiders include house spiders, daddy long legs, wolf spiders and black widows.
-Of these, people really only need to worry about black widow bites, as their venom is especially potent (and can even be deadly).
+Spiders are eight-legged organisms of the order Araneae and the class Arachnida.
+They are well known for spinning webs – though not all species do – and using venom injected from their fangs to kill prey.
+Despite the widespread fear they provoke in people, spiders are mostly harmless and beneficial to human beings, although some bite in self-defense.
+In Massachusetts, some of the most common and/or best-known spiders include house spiders, cellar spiders (aka "daddy long-legs"), wolf spiders and black widows.
+Of these, people really only need to worry about black widow bites, as their venom is especially potent, even (in rare instances) deadly.

-The house spider, or common house spider (parasteatoda tepidariorum), is characterized by having striped legs that are alternating tan and dark brown in color.
-The main torso is generally a dark brown and is usually adorned with lighter-colored designs.
-As the name implies, house spiders are often found inside homes, especially in attics, basements and on ceilings.
-According to suttonmass.org, they are part of the theridiidae family of spiders, which are well known for making compact, fluffy webs in the corners of rooms and other structures.
+The common house spider (Parasteatoda tepidariorum), is characterized by having striped legs that are alternating tan and dark brown in color.
+The main torso is generally a dark brown and usually comes adorned with lighter-colored designs.
+As the name implies, house spiders commonly inhabit homes, especially in attics, basements and on ceilings.
+House spiders belong to the Theridiidae family of spiders, well known for making compact, fluffy webs in the corners of rooms and other structures.